stevejarvis/stevejarvis.github.io/_posts/2016-09-03-transparent-redirect-sdn.md

 switch to reroute traffic destined to host 2 from host 1 to host 3 instead, while also rewriting L2 and L3 addresses so host 1 never knows any different.

 Estimated time to complete is 40 minutes (very roughly).
+This exercise was inspired by a very similar presentation by Geddings Barrineau at the GENI networking workshop at BU earlier this Spring.[^1][^2]

 ## Setup